forzavitale/forzavitale.github.io/_posts/2016-6-22-billboardproject.md

 ![bar](../images/billboardbar.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;There appears to be a linear relationship between the amount of time it takes a song to reach peak position on the chart and the peak position, as we can see in the scatterplot below.
-We see that at a 0.05 significance level there appears to be a linear relationship between the amount of time it takes a song to reach its peak position, and that peak position.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Inspecting the scatterplot below, there appears to be a linear relationship between the amount of time it takes a song to reach peak position on the chart and the peak position; in fact, we see evidence of this at a 0.05 significance level using an OLS regression (broken line, pictured).

 ![scatter](../images/billboardpeakvtimetopeakscatter.png)